PrisonTeam/Prison/knownissues_v3.2.x.md

 # Features recently added:

+* **DONE: Add onBlockBreak monitor to prison mines to count blocks mined** Set EventPriority to monitor.
+Don't change anything.
+Just confirm block was changed to air and increment the count.
+Do not have to precheck if the block was air before, since air cannot trigger a block break event.
+Just confirm it is air when monitoring to ensure it was removed.
+If this works, then this would allow the elimination of the air counts.

+* **DONE: Delay Mine Resets based upon blocks remaining**
+ Done: This is the Skip Mine Reset processing.
+It will not do a reset until enough blocks are mined.

+* **DONE: Skip Mine Resets - Based upon usage and percent remaining**
+    * If a mine is not being used, this can greatly reduce the processing needs within the server.
+If there are about 30 mines, and no players are online for hours, then it can greatly reduce the server loads and reduce the number of chunk updates.
+    * Placeholder added percent mined so data exists to use for this calculation.
+    * At reset time, if enabled, check to see how many blocks were mined.
+    * If more than threshold percentage, such as 10%, then reset the mine.
+    * Even if one block is mined, and it is below the threshold, may want to reset the mine after X number of *skipped* resets.
+    * Do not count as skipped if zero blocks are mined.
+    * All mines will reset after server reload, after the timer expires the first time, since in-mine block data and stats are not saved to the file system.

+    * Fields to add to the Mine data:
+      * skipReset - true = enabled, false = disabled
+      * skipResetPercent - double - threshold to reset based upon blocks mined.
+Does not include original air-blocks.
+      * skipResetBypassThreshold - int - number of *skips* before a forced reset.
+      * skipResetBypassCount - transient - int - counts the number of times a reset is skipped.
+This is transient value and is never saved.

+* **DONE: Add parameter to charge player for Promote command** On /ranks promote you can now charage a player for that rank.
+Also on /ranks demote you can issue a refund to the player too.
+See the actual commands for usage.

+* **DONE: New Feature: Upon block break events, log block changes** This will allow dynamic live tracking of mine stats, such as how many blocks remain and relating percentages.
+The new async processing will enable this to actually track individual blocks.

+* **DONE: Document how to use essentials warps for each mine** See documentation within github for these details.

+* **DONE: Add placeholder aliases so they are not as long** Done.

+* **DONE: Eliminate the internal Placeholders**
+Done.
+Performance improvement.

+* **DONE: Integrate GUI in to bleeding**
+Done.
+More GUI features will be added in the next release.

+* **DONE: Setup GUI to use /prison gui**
+Done.

 * **DONE: Mine Placeholders**
 Added a number of placeholders for mines.

 * **DONE: Player Placeholder - prison_rankup_rank_tag**
 When adding the new placeholder code, the prison_rankup_rank was set to return the